 - Image and Multi-Image Extensions help your ads stand out compared to competitors’ ads.
 Thanks for reading this training on PPC ad extensions.

-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.

 Please note all features in this Study guide may not be available in your market.